-As per Section 2 of the 2016 MS4 General Permit, traditional MS4s must implement a SWMP that includes the following six (6) control measures (CMs).
+The MS4 General Permit is structured around the following six control measures (CMs).

 - 1. Public Education and Outreach

 - 2. Public Involvement/Participation

-- Illicit Discharge Detection and Elimination (IDDE)
+- 3. Illicit Discharge Detection and Elimination (IDDE)

 - 4. Construction Site Stormwater Runoff Control

 - 5. Post-Construction Stormwater Management

 - 6. Pollution Prevention/Good Housekeeping

-As required by the MS4 General Permit, there are specific actions that must be undertaken to reduce stormwater pollution.
-These actions are called Best Management Practices (BMPs).
-The following plan outlines these BMPs, the measurable goal for each BMP, the deadline for development and implementation of BMPs, and the responsible party for implementing the BMP.
-Section 1.5 of this SWMP identifies the person(s) or department(s) responsible for the BMPs identified in this SWMP.
+Permittees are required to prepare a SWMP describing specific actions they will implement to reduce stormwater pollution that align with the Permit requirements for each CM.
+These actions, called Best Management Practices (BMPs), are described in this Plan, along with the measurable goal for each BMP and deadline for development and implementation.
+Section 1.5 of this SWMP identifies the person(s) or department(s) responsible for implementing the BMPs identified in this SWMP.

-The Permit Year (PY) corresponds to each regulatory year starting on July 1, 2018.
-The original version of this SWMP, dated September 13, 2018, has been updated herein to reflect the Town of Sudbury's stormwater management program achievements through PY 2 (ending June 30, 2020).
-A revision log tracking these updates can be found in Appendix E.
+The Permit Year (PY) referenced within this document corresponds to each regulatory year starting on July 1, 2018.
+Updates to the original version of this SWMP, dated September 13, 2018, have been incorporated into this document to reflect the Town of Sudbury's stormwater management program achievements through PY 4 (ending June 30, 2022).
+A revision log tracking these updates is located in Appendix E.